act-rules/act-rules.github.io/_rules/links-with-identical-names-serve-equivalent-purpose-b20e66.md

 #### Passed Example 5

-URLs differ due to trailing slashes, but resolves to the same resource after redirects caused by user agent:
+These two HTML `a` elements link to URLs that differ due to trailing slashes, but resolve to the same resource after redirects caused by user agent.

 ```html
 <a href="/test-assets/links-with-identical-names-serve-equivalent-purpose-b20e66/">Contact us</a>